-- 3.2.1 In accordance with section 6.35 of the Code, Western Power may at any time request the Authority to determine under section 6.33 of the Code that one or more services provided by means of the Western Power Network are excluded services and the Authority will confirm such determination to Western Power.
+- 3.2.1 There are no excluded services at the revisions commencement date of this access arrangement.
+In accordance with section 6.35 of the Code, Western Power may at any time request the Authority to determine under section 6.33 of the Code that one or more services provided by means of the Western Power Network are excluded services and the Authority will confirm such determination to Western Power.
 Any capital costs incurred by Western Power for excluded services shall not be included in Western Power's regulated asset base. - 3.2.2 At the access arrangement revisions commencement date, there is one excluded service as follows: - Western Power owned storage devices.